 -Olivia Wills Kane ’85, Director St. Jane de Chantal Salesian Center

 Olivia Wills Kane ’85, Director of the Center, is developing programs that inform the community, rooting it in a real working knowledge of Salesian Spirituality, what it is, and how to live it.
-Susan Nalezyty, is the new Archival Associate, working to catalog and digitize the school and Monastery’s vast array of historical materials, with the goal of making them accessible to a wider audience.
+Susan Nalezyty, is the new School Archivist, working to catalog and digitize the school and Monastery’s vast array of historical materials, with the goal of making them accessible to a wider audience.